Jet Schemes, Newton Polygons and Continued Fractions: Jet Schemes of Newton Plane Branches

-The drawing on the left is obtained by the way that is described in the definition in the previous page.
-The one on the right is the new representation of the jet components graph that we're introducing in this article.
-What makes the drawing on the right better than the one on the left are the following ideas: \begin{itemize} \item The drawing on the right is obtained by an algorithm whose steps are well-known.
-Moreover, it describes a link between the tropical variety and the irreducible components of the jet schemes (which isn't the case for the drawing on the left). \item The algorithm mentioned in the previous point is the same for any Newton non-degenerate plane branch (which we will see in the next example). \item When $k=\mathbf{C}$, the graph on the left is equivalent data with the embedded topological type of the singularity (defined by the cusp) as proven in \cite{M_eq}.
+The drawing on the left is obtained by the first way and the one on the right is the new representation of the jet components graph.
+What makes the drawing on the right more appealing than the one on the left might be the following reasons: \begin{itemize} \item The drawing on the right is obtained by an algorithm whose steps are described in Section \ref{sec:theorem}.
+It describes a link between the tropical variety and the irreducible components of the jet schemes (which isn't the case for the drawing on the left).
+In addition, this algorithm is the same for any Newton non-degenerate plane branch (which we will see in the next example).

+\item When $k=\mathbf{C}$, the graph on the left determines the embedded topological type of the singularity (defined by the cusp in our case) as proven in \cite{M_eq}.
 Whereas the graph on the right gives richer algebraic data such as an exact description of the $\alpha$ (appearing in the irreducible components of the form $\mathcal{H}^\alpha_m$).

-\item We have to add to the graph on the left weights $(d,e)$ for each vertex in order to know which component vanishes at a certain level (that is when $d=e$) and which doesn't.
+\item The weights $(d,e)$ on the left should be added on each vertex in order to know which component vanishes at a certain level (that is when $d=e$) and which does not.
 However, in the graph on the right, all nonvanishing components lie on the tropical variety.